 Durango, Colorado – Writing Retreat 2011

-Our international trips are 4-7 weeks long and typically voyage to southern hemisphere destinations such as South America or Australia/New Zealand.
+Our international trips are 4-7 weeks long and typically voyage to southern hemisphere destinations.
 We’ve never repeated the same international trip twice: each is a new adventure with a new focus.
 This keeps things fresh for both students and staff.
 It also means that we cannot predict which international trips will be available in the future.
 Applications open 7-9 months before a trip’s departure date.
 The best way to learn when new trips are announced is to join our e-mail notification list.
-We typically enroll 8-11 students on our international trips.
+We typically enroll 10 students on our international trips.
 We’re taking a break from leading international trips in 2015 to focus on the Adventure Semester.

 We usually don’t run programs from August through early October because that’s when Not Back to School Camp takes place (and many of our staff are working there).
 NBTSC is a fantastic summer camp for young adult unschoolers that we highly recommend.

 Unschool Adventures LLC was founded in 2008 by director Blake Boles with the assistance of Abbi Miller.

 Is the trip that you want full?
-Are you looking for something slightly different?
+Are you looking for something a little different?
 We recommend these other camps and travel companies for young adult adventure-seekers: